-- 2.2.10 The three preferred portfolio supply-side options (including intended yield and approximate year by which the option would be required) are summarised in Table 2.1. - 2.2.11 UUW has also identified four 'reserve options' that might be used if one or more of the preferred options is shown (through project level HRA) to have unavoidable adverse effects on a European site; these are identified and discussed separately in Appendix D for clarity.
+- 2.2.10 The preferred portfolio supply-side option (including intended yield and approximate year by which the option would be required) is summarised in Table 2.1. - 2.2.11 UUW has also identified four 'reserve' or 'alternative' options that might be used if the preferred option is shown (through project level HRA) to have unavoidable adverse effects on a European site; these are identified and discussed separately in Appendix D for clarity.

-Option Ref Option Name Summary Yield (MI/d) Year selected
+Option Ref Option Name Summary Yield (MI/d) Year selected WR076 SWN_River Bollin 25 2033

-WR107a2 GWE_Aughton Park a2 10 2030

-WR111 GWE_Woodford 9 2030

-WR113 GWE_Tytherington 3 2030

-Table 2.1 Preferred portfolio supply-side options
+Table 2.1 Final WRMP supply-side options